Jfeldman34/AF3Complex/docs/output.md

 available in subdirectories of the output directory.

 For ranking of the full complex use the `ranking_score` (higher is better).
-This score uses overall structure confidences (pTM and ipTM), but also includes terms that penalize clashes and encourage disordered regions not to have spurious helices – these extra terms mean the score should only be used to rank structures.
+This score uses overall structure confidence (pIS), but also includes terms that penalize clashes.

 If you are interested in a specific entity or interaction, you may want to rank by a metric specific to that chain or chain-pair, as opposed to the full